olzcodes/olzcodes/README.md

 - 👋 Hi, I’m @Oliver
 - 👀 I’m interested in web development
-- 🌱 Learning via CS50x and The Odin Project
 - :cloud: My goal is to master HTML, CSS, and JavaScript
 - 🛠️ I enjoy building useful and elegant web apps
-- 📫 How to reach me - ?
+- 🌱 Learning via CS50x and The Odin Project

 <!---
 olzcodes/olzcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.